Employers need to prioritise flexibility

 Flexibility doesn’t mean you’re letting your employees get away with things.
 An employee coming into work an hour late because they have been to their dentist appointment, saves you losing them for a week of sick leave when cumulative dental decay requires teeth being removed.
 Time investment in their teeth is therefore a direct financial saving for you.
 At the moment, much of the legislation covering diversity and inclusion at work compels employers to make “reasonable adjustments”.
 A good employer will be working to the standard of proactive adjustments, treating all staff on the basis of their strengths and adapting the workplace to make the most of those.

 It is time that flexibility comes to the forefront of working policies.
 Whatever the problem is, it’s the employer’s job to help employees find the time and space to help themselves, and could be their loss, if they don’t.

-We spoke at the CIPD conference about how you can assess both your organisational and people needs to find the right approach for your business and create the right culture to make flexible working a success.
+We recently spoke at the CIPD annual conference about how you can assess both your organisational and people needs to find the right approach for your business and create the right culture to make flexible working a success.
 If you’re interested in finding out more or getting some support on this issue, then please get in touch.
 Here are the slides from the event: